Babymetal: 2021–2024: The Other One and Momometal

+2025–present: Metal Forth

+Babymetal's first regular radio program, called Babymetal's Metal Radio!
+(Babymetalのメタラジ！, Bebīmetaru no metaraji!), began broadcasting on Tokyo FM on January 4, 2025.

+On April 1, 2025, the band announced its fifth album, titled Metal Forth, will be released on June 13.
+They also announced they signed with Capitol Records.
+The release of Metal Forth was later delayed to June 27, and then again to August 8.
+On May 30, 2025, Babymetal became the first Japanese artist to headline and sell out a show at the O2 Arena in London.
+Metal Forth was released on August 8, 2025.
+The album became the first release by an all-Japanese band to reach the top 10 of the Billboard 200.

 Artistry

 Musical style and lyrics

-Most of Japanese pop idols show a bright atmosphere, light music, smiles and a charming face.
-However, Lorraine Plourde has argued that Babymetal reminds people of a slightly darker, slightly more complex version of cuteness.
+In International Journal of Cultural Studies, Lorraine Plourde contrasted the image of a typical Japanese idol—displaying "pastel and bright colors, light-hearted music content and smiling, inviting faces"—with Babymetal's image, which she described as "a darker (yet still energetic), less accessible and more complex version of cuteness".
 The band defines its style as a new genre called "kawaii metal" ("kawaii" meaning "cute") and clarifies that it is "a mix of J-pop idol and heavy metal".
-The group has also been described as alternative metal, death metal, power metal, nu metal and speed metal.
+The group has said to be alternative metal, death metal, power metal, nu metal, speed metal, hard rock, metalcore, and progressive rock.

 Tristan Peterson of Metal Obsession remarked in his review of the band's debut album "This band was created for the demographic of 'Music that your Japanese Boyfriend/Girlfriend, who doesn't really like Metal, would enjoy.'" as well as "[Babymetal] has made metal cute without losing any of its edge."

-Patrick St. Michel from Japanese music and culture site MTV 81 praises the "pure, headbang-inducing energy" of the group's live performances and describes their style as a mixture of "...seemingly disparate sounds of heavy metal and idol pop, creating music anchored both by throat-mauling screeches and cuddly choruses."
+Patrick St. Michel from Japanese music and culture site MTV 81 praises the "pure, headbang-inducing energy" of the group's live performances and describes their style as a mixture of "seemingly disparate sounds of heavy metal and idol pop, creating music anchored both by throat-mauling screeches and cuddly choruses".

 Lyrical themes found in Babymetal's music focus on real-world issues.
 Also, they give the message of positivity and self-empowerment with the atmosphere of their music containing less serious and playful themes.
-To be specific, the body image concerns of girls and women pressured by society to remain thin and also bullying, while they also sing about what it's like going to your first concert, the concept of an "ideal woman" and chocolate, subjects which critics say are a step away from typical lyrical styles used by most metal bands.
+To be specific, the body image concerns of girls and women pressured by society to remain thin and also bullying, while they also sing about what it is like going to your first concert, the concept of an "ideal woman" and chocolate, subjects which critics say are a step away from typical lyrical styles used by most metal bands.